 This research analyses the growing theory that compensation processes may actually result in slower recovery and return to work outcomes.
 Is the so-called 'compensation effect' real?

-In Victoria the workers' compensation system provides income benefits for a maximum period of 130 weeks, with the exception of very seriously injured workers.
+In Victoria the workers' compensation system provides income benefits for a maximum period of 130 weeks, with the exception of severely injured workers.
 What happens to the workers who reach this limit?

 The Impact of Compensation on Persistent Pain